strmprivacy/cli/README.md

 #### Shell Completion

-In order to set up auto completion, please follow the instructions below:
+In order to set up command completion, please follow the instructions below:
 - for `bash` users \
   add the following line to your `.bash_profile` or `.bashrc`:
   `source <(strm completion bash)`